krrr/wstan/README.md

 * Display error message in browser (plain HTTP only)
 * SOCKS v5 and HTTP(S) in the same port (HTTP proxy is slower)

-WARN: Do not rely it on security (encryption always enabled, but is much weaker than SSL)
+WARN: Do not rely it on security when not using SSL (encryption always enabled, but is much weaker than SSH tunnel)

 ## Usage
 ```